antixenoinitiative/axiwiki/builds.md

 View even more ship builds by visiting our [Ship Build Repository](/en/buildrepository), a large collection of ship builds built by experienced AXI pilots, along with full stats, ratings, and build links.

 # Titan Builds
 Titan Maelstroms contain an anti-guardian field and large caustic zones.
 Specialized ships are required to be effective in these operating conditions, and Guardian internal modules will be destroyed; Guardian weapons (but not modules)  can, however, be engineered to avoid this.
-These are modifications of other meta ships, designed to either strike directly at the titan itself, or to provide combat interdiciton to Thargoid Scouts or Interceptors in Titan space, with various specific modifications.
+These are modifications of other meta ships, designed to either strike directly at the Titan itself, or to provide combat interdiciton to Thargoid Scouts or Interceptors in Titan space, with various specific modifications.

 ## Extra Modules Suggested
 - **Caustic Sink Launcher** - Protects you from the caustic clouds and missiles present in Maelstrom combat.